 Sometimes it can be hard to gain accurate feedback on some of the factors that we mentioned, especially if you don’t know where to look.
 Here are some useful sources that can help to clarify some of these factors.

-• Attending open days – Attending an open day.
+Attending open days – Attending an open day.
 It is not always practical, but if you can visit a couple of universities it is always a good idea to do so.
 You will get a much better feel for the campus.
 If possible, it’s also worth spending time in the town or city the university is located in.
 If you are unable to travel online /virtual open days as an alternative can also help.

-• Speak to current students – This has become easier to access than before.
+Speak to current students – This has become easier to access than before.
 There will usually be student representatives at university open days or found on the university website, who you can talk to and ask questions.
 But be aware that because they are working at a university, they will likely talk more positive experience at university than indicate any negative.
 To gain a more realistic, rounded view, try looking at student groups on Facebook or Twitter and ask questions on there.
 Alternatively, you could check online if there are any blogs or vlogs from students at your chosen university and see what they have to say.

-• Ask admissions officers – If you have a more specific question, don’t hesitate to get in touch with admissions officers at universities.
+Ask admissions officers – If you have a more specific question, don’t hesitate to get in touch with admissions officers at universities.
 They will have heard every query under the sun, so don’t be embarrassed by anything that you want to ask.

-• University websites, social media, and online blogs– A quick google search can reveal some interesting information about your chosen university.
+University websites, social media, and online blogs– A quick google search can reveal some interesting information about your chosen university.
 Look at its website, where you will easily find information on some of the points mentioned, or you may be directed to social media threads or online forums that can provide you with answers.

-• Ask your school – Have a chat with your school teacher or guidance counsellor if you’re finding it hard to make a decision.
+Ask your school – Have a chat with your school teacher or guidance counsellor if you’re finding it hard to make a decision.
 They can help you to weigh up all the different factors and figure out which institution will work best for you.
 They may even be able to put you in touch with former high school students who have gone on to study at your university of choice.

-If you are still at a loss and struggling to find the university which would be suitable for you and need help getting started on your university search strategy, don’t worry, our one-on-one guidance provides step by step solutions catered to your needs and requirements to ease the process for you to find the university of your choice.
+If you are still at a loss and struggling to find and select the university which would be suitable for you and need help getting started on your university search strategy, don’t worry, our one-on-one guidance provides step by step solutions catered to your needs and requirements to ease the process for you to find the university of your choice.